-Projections show that retail ecommerce sales worldwide will hit $4.2 trillion in 2020, so there’s no better time than now to start working on a powerful ecommerce marketing strategy.
+Projections show that retail ecommerce sales worldwide are expected to hit $5.5 trillion in 2022, so there’s no better time than now to start working on a powerful ecommerce marketing strategy.

 Ecommerce marketing and digital marketing need to work hand in hand so your business will benefit from all the exposure it can get.

 When it comes to choosing ecommerce digital marketing strategies, there’s no such thing as one size fits all.
 Everything depends on the business context, industry, what you sell, and the audience you’re targeting.

 Let’s take it one step at a time.

 What Is Ecommerce Marketing?

 Ecommerce marketing is the process of using different tactics and strategies to drive traffic to your online store, convert that traffic into paying customers, and turn those customers into loyal ones.